abraia/abraia-multiple/README.md

 transform and optimize (compress) images on-line.
 Read more at [https://abraia.me/docs](https://abraia.me/docs).

-Optimize images for web with no quality damage based on perception-driven technology.
+Optimize images for Web with no quality damage based on perception-driven technology.

 * Optimal image compression with our perceptual adjustment to preserve the